soulplant/dinner-tonight/README.md

 To build / run the client we use angular-cli.
 Follow the instructions at https://github.com/angular/angular-cli.

+Client is in the client/ directory.
+For a dev process:

+1. npm install -g angular-cli
+1. cd client
+1. ng serve

 # Backend

 Heroku app is dinner-tonight.